se-pixs/docs/srs/SRS.md

 #### 3.1.6 Converting images to pixelart

-Similar to point 3.1.5 the user enters the effect intensity.
-The backend processes the input and the user is presented with a live preview.
+Similar to point 3.1.5, the user enters the effect intensity.
+The backend processes the input and the user is presented a live preview.
 After the user decited for a certain setting, he/she/it confirms by clicking a button.
-The processed Image is offerd as a download.
+The processed image is offerd as a download.

 #### 3.1.7 Memetext insertion